 Developed cooperatively with scholars and librarians worldwide, Oxford Bibliographies offers exclusive, authoritative research guides.
 Combining the best features of an annotated bibliography and a high-level encyclopedia, this cutting-edge resource guides researchers to the best available scholarship.
-The subjects covered seem somewhat eclectic (e.g. a guide to Messiaen but not one to Mozart, one on orchestral music but not on opera), but more are being published at a fairly rapid rate.
+The subjects covered seem somewhat eclectic (e.g. a guide to the Beatles but not one to Beethoven, one on orchestral music but not on opera), but more are being published at a fairly rapid rate.

 The Garland Encyclopedia of World Music Online is the first comprehensive online resource devoted to music of all the world’s peoples.
 More than 9,000 pages of material, combined with entries by more than 700 expert contributors from all over the world, make this the most complete body of work focused on world music.
 The Encyclopedia includes audio and video examples via playlists, which are themed collections of materials and can be created by any user of the database.
 Users can create playlists containing whole videos, tracks, segments (clips) and/or other items such as links to any URL.
 Playlists can be annotated, edited, copied, shared, and all playlists contain their own unique static URL.
 Playlists can be used as lists of personal favorites, class viewing/listening assignments, or as a teaching resource for in-class use.

-Die Musik in Geschichte und Gegenwart (MGG) is a general encyclopedia of music, entirely in German.
+Die Musik in Geschichte und Gegenwart (MGG) is a general encyclopedia of music, entirely in German (although with Google translate imbedded).
 MGG is encyclopedic in the true sense of that term: it offers in-depth articles on every aspect of music as well as many related areas such as literature, philosophy, and visual arts.
 MGG Online contains the second print edition of MGG, published from 1994 to 2008, as well as current, continuous online updates and additions.